-Welcome to the Algarve town we choose to call our home – Lagos.
+Welcome to the Algarve town I chose to call home for 4 years-Lagos.

 Lagos may be framed by holiday apartment high rises but its charming town centre is a jumble of white houses with typical orange roofs, narrow streets, a 15th century church and a laid back vibe.